hpmicro/hpm_sdk/samples/lwip/lwip_iperf/README_en.md

 ## Overview

-This example shows TCP/UDP throughput performance test through iperf (https://iperf.fr/iperf-download.php) with a total of four mode as follows:
+This example shows TCP/UDP throughput performance test through iperf (https://iperf.fr/iperf-download.php) with a total of four modes as follows:

 - MCU acts as TCP Server / PC acts as TCP Client
 - MCU acts as TCP Client / PC acts as TCP Server